 When you craft your meta description tag for a blog post, you need to consider the purpose of your blog post and how it benefits your audience.

-When people use Google, a majority of the time they are looking for answers.
+When people use Google, the majority of the time they are looking for answers.
 Make sure your meta description includes text that shows your post can answer their needs.
-If your meta title and description looks like it can satisfy their needs, they are more likely to click it.
+If your meta title and description look like it can satisfy their needs, they are more likely to click it.